 All contributions to the 401(k) Plan are subject to certain annual limits published by the Internal Revenue Service (IRS).
-Contributions to the 401(k) Plan, including participant contributions and TVA matching and non-elective contributions, along with participant contributions to the System's Fixed and Variable Funds, could not exceed the lesser of \$57,000 and \$56,000 for calendar years 2020 and 2019, respectively, or 100 percent of calendar year-to-date compensation if less.
-Additionally, salary deferral contributions (pre-tax and/or designated Roth) to the 401(k) Plan could not exceed \$19,500 and \$19,000 for calendar years 2020 and 2019, respectively.
-Participants who are age 50 or older were eligible to make additional "catch-up contributions" (on a pre-tax and/or designated Roth basis) up to \$6,500 and \$6,000 for calendar years 2020 and 2019, respectively, over and above the pre-tax/designated Roth contribution limit, which could not begin until the annual pre-tax/designated Roth contribution limit was reached.
-These IRS limits may increase annually according to the IRS cost-of-living adjustment rules.
+Contributions to the 401(k) Plan, including participant contributions and TVA matching and non-elective contributions, along with participant contributions to the System's Fixed and Variable Funds, could not exceed the lesser of \$58,000 and \$57,000 for calendar years 2021 and 2020, respectively, or 100 percent of calendar year-to-date compensation if less.
+Additionally, salary deferral contributions (pre-tax and/or designated Roth) to the 401(k) Plan could not exceed \$19,500 for calendar years 2021 and 2020.
+Participants who are age 50 or older were eligible to make additional "catch-up contributions" (on a pre-tax and/or designated Roth basis) up to \$6,500 for calendar years 2021 and 2020 over and above the pre-tax/designated Roth contribution limit, which could not begin until the annual pre-tax/designated Roth contribution limits and not begin until the annual pre-tax/designated Roth contribution limits and increase annually according to the IRS cost-of-living adjustment rules.